June 21 - July 5, 2025

 About Our Program

 AlpenKammerMusik’s strength lies in its diversity.
 We have had participants as young as 18 and others in their 80s.
-Whether you are an undergraduate student at a conservatory, a member of an emerging string quartet, or a dedicated amateur, AlpenKammerMusik provides a level of collaboration and instruction that will appropriately challenge you.
+Whether you are an undergraduate student at a conservatory, a dedicated amateur, or a professional musician, AlpenKammerMusik provides a level of collaboration and instruction that will appropriately challenge you.

-• AlpenKammerMusik’s focus is chamber music for strings, winds, voice, and piano.
+AlpenKammerMusik’s focus is chamber music for strings, winds, and piano.
 Applicants make repertoire requests when applying, and recommendations are considered when building a balanced program for the festival.
-Note that for the 2024 festival, we will not be running our vocal program, and are welcoming back Chad Burrow and the clarinet program.

-• In free time, participants can take advantage of the many activities available in the Lesachtal region.
+In free time, participants can take advantage of the many activities available in the Lesachtal region.
 The local innkeepers and tourism office can offer information about hiking, fishing, shopping, restaurants, and other activities.
-We also encourage you to bring scores and parts for any sight-reading you want!
+AKM has an extensive library of standard repertoire parts and scores, but we encourage you to bring scores and parts for any sight-reading of lesser-known repertoire.

-• We aim to keep AKM an intimate, unique experience.
-Our ideal complement of participants each summer is balanced and diverse, and might consist of: eight violins, four violas, six cellos, one double bass, five pianists, five clarinets, and potentially other instruments.
+We aim to keep AKM an intimate, unique experience.
+Our ideal complement of participants each summer is balanced and diverse, and might consist of twelve violins, six violas, eight cellos, one double bass, six pianos, five clarinets, and potentially other instruments.

-Scholarships are very limited and based on participant need and merit, and on AKM’s need for particular instruments.
+Scholarships (aside from the AKM Fellows Program) are very limited and based on participant need and merit, and on AKM’s need for particular instruments.
+See our application for details.